401st Brigade (Israel)

 The 401st "Iron Tracks" Brigade (עקבות הברזל, Ikvot HaBarzel) is an Armored Brigade in the 162nd Division of the Israeli Defence Forces (IDF).
-Since August 2016 it is commanded by Colonel Ohad Nagma.

 History

 Established in 1966, 401 Brigade is one of the youngest brigades of the IDF.
 It took its current form in 1985.

-The brigade was initially composed of the 46th and 195th Armored Battalions and the 52nd and 34th Infantry Battalions, which were eventually converted to armor.
-The 34th Battalion was eventually disbanded and re-established in 1988 as an anti-tank battalion, later designated as the 94th "Duchifat" (דוכיפת, hoopoe) Mechanized Infantry Battalion.
-In 2002 it was returned to the brigade, and in 2005 was transferred to the Judea and Samaria Territorial Division.
+The brigade was initially composed of the 46th and 195th Armored Battalions and the 52nd and 34th Infantry Battalions, which were converted to armor.

+The 34th Battalion was disbanded and re-established in 1988 as an anti-tank battalion, later designated as the 94th "Duchifat" (דוכיפת, hoopoe) Mechanized Infantry Battalion.
+In 2002 it was returned to the brigade.
+In 2005 it was transferred to the Judea and Samaria Territorial Division.

 War of Attrition

 The brigade was formed by expanding and splitting the 14th Armored Brigade together with which they held the 160 kilometers long Suez Canal defensive line in Sinai.
 The brigade was the first to be equipped with American "Patton" M60 tanks.